 calledfusionPlayerToken

 .
-This random token will act as the password used by the player to join our Fusion server. - Before the player attempts to join the Fusion server, it first fetches its Fusion Player Token from Unisave.
+This random token will act as the password used by the player to join our Fusion Server. - Before the player attempts to join the Fusion Server, it first fetches its Fusion Player Token from Unisave.

-- Then the player connects to the Fusion server, while providing the Unisave Player ID and the Fusion Player Token as part of the
+- Then the player connects to the Fusion Server, while providing the Unisave Player ID and the Fusion Player Token as part of the

 ConnectionToken